The Burgers-FKPP advection-reaction-diffusion equation with cut-off: Discussion

-Similarly, one can replace the Heaviside cut-off in \eqref{PDEcut1} with a general cut-off function $\psi(u, \varepsilon)$ which satisfies $\psi\equiv 1$ when $u>\varepsilon$ and $\psi<1$ for $u\leq \varepsilon$.
-The FKPP equation with a general cut-off has been considered in \cite{Dumortier_2007}; a linear cut-off function was studied explicitly in \cite{POPOVIC20121976}.
-In the context of Equation~\eqref{PDEcut1}, one can show that to leading order, $\Delta c=\frac{\pi^2}{\ln(\varepsilon)^2}$ in the pulled propagation regime, as for a Heaviside cut-off; hence, the leading-order asymptotics of $\Delta c$ is then universal for a broad family of cut-off functions, as was also the case in \cite{Dumortier_2007}.
-In the pushed regime, one again obtains $\Delta c=\mathcal{O}(\varepsilon^{1-4/k^2})$; however, one cannot calculate explicitly the corresponding leading-order coefficient for a general cut-off function $\psi$, as explicit knowledge of the entry point in chart $K_2$ is required.
+In Theorem~\ref{Myfirstthm}, we have restricted to a Heaviside cut-off function $H(u-\varepsilon)$ in Equation~\eqref{PDEcut1}; that restriction appears reasonable, as the Heaviside cut-off cancels the reaction kinetics and the advection term exactly when no particles are present in the underlying $N$-particle system.
+One can instead introduce a general cut-off function $\psi(u, \varepsilon)$ in \eqref{PDEcut1} which satisfies $\psi(u,\varepsilon)\equiv 1$ when $u>\varepsilon$ and $\psi(u,\varepsilon)<1$ for $u<\varepsilon$.
+Equation~\eqref{general} with Fisher reaction kinetics and a general cut-off has been considered in \cite{Dumortier_2007}, while a linear cut-off function was studied explicitly in \cite{POPOVIC20121976}.
+In the context of Equation~\eqref{PDEcut1}, one can show that to leading order, $\Delta c=\frac{\pi^2}{\ln(\varepsilon)^2}$ in the pulled propagation regime for a wide range of cut-off functions which includes the Heaviside cut-off \cite{Dumortier_2007}.
+Hence, the leading-order asymptotics of $\Delta c$ is then universal, as was also the case in \cite{Dumortier_2007}.
+In the pushed regime, one again obtains $\Delta c=\mathcal{O}(\varepsilon^{1-4/k^2})$; however, it is not possible to calculate explicitly the corresponding leading-order coefficient for a general cut-off function $\psi$, since explicit knowledge of the entry point in chart $K_2$ is required.
+In particular, that coefficient will be cut-off-dependent then, in contrast to the pulled propagation regime, as is also the case in \cite{Dumortier_2007, Popović_2011, PhysRevE.72.056113}.

 Finally, we note that Theorem~\ref{Myfirstthm} can be extended to advection-reaction-diffusion equations with a more general advection term,